porttack/porttack.com/slv/2023-24/cs7a.md

 ## For Parents/Guardians

  I previously taught some of the digital citizenship/literacy curriculum currently being implemented in this class.
-There is an assiciated parenting book called [Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology](https://www.cyberwise.org/book) by Diana Graber.
-You can read more about why this curriculum was selected in the [Cultivating Digital Citizenship: Empowering Our Children in a Connected World](/2020/01/01/cybercivics.html) blog post.
+There is an assiciated parenting book called "[Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology](https://www.cyberwise.org/book)" by Diana Graber.
+You can read more about why this curriculum was selected in the "[Cultivating Digital Citizenship: Empowering Our Children in a Connected World](/2020/01/01/cybercivics.html)" blog post.

 If you are a parent working in a technology field we're discussing in our symposium or any other classes I'm teaching, I'd love to hear from you.
 While middle school students are starting to not want parents in their classes the way they did in elementary school, they still need us and want to learn from our life experiences.